guptaanu412/example-course-specs/README.md

 - Everything from Step 2 onward goes into your final course, so there is no wasted effort.
 - Getting you to write sample exercises early lets DataCamp check that we can support everything you want your students to do.

-We use the design of our introduction to the Unix shell for data scientists as a running example.
+We use the design of our introduction to the Unix shell for data scientists as a running example (in italics).
 The steps are laid out in order of increasing detail, but the process itself is always iterative.
 You will frequently go back to revise earlier work